 Eighteen year-old Nasra Ibrahim is said to be Somalia’s first and only female auto mechanic, an especially amazing accomplishment as only 25% of the female population is reported to be literate and unemployment is at an all time high.
 Growing up in Hiiraan, as the second-eldest of six children, Ms. Ibrahim says that every day was a struggle.
 Hiiraan is a region in south-central Somalia where the extremist group al-Shabaab thrives.
 According to PRI, “The militants forced children to fight, they take over and shutter schools and rape and force girls to marry fighters… those who [didn’t] obey faced execution by stoning.”

 At a young age, Ms. Ibrahim worked as a farmer and street vendor.
 She was forced to leave home as a teen and find work, hitching a ride to the Somali capital, Mogadishu.
 Along the way, she experienced car problems and eventually found a local garage where mechanics taught her their trade.
 Soon she landed an apprenticeship and worked her way up to the coveted job as a mechanic.
 She now works six days a week, and sends the majority of her paycheck back home to her family.

-Working as Somalia’s only female mechanic does bring its share of hurdles though.
-Some customers feel she was too free, and others that she may not be trusted.
+The star mechanic says that working as Somalia’s only female mechanic brings its share of hurdles.
+Some customers say she is too free, others that she is not be trusted.
 But Ms. Ibrahim says her work speaks for itself.
 “I have proved to them that I can make it so they have more respect for me than before.”
 As a result, she has become well known.
 “When people come to the garage they say ‘we hear there is a girl mechanic.
 Is that her?’ … I think lack of confidence is what keeps most women from doing jobs that are different.”